The Atkins Diet

 With a wide choice of diets out there to help with weight loss, choosing the right diet plan is not an easy task.
 Here we put the Atkins Diet under the microscope so you can decide whether it is the right diet to aid your weight loss.

 By eating high protein foods (meat, poultry, fish and eggs) and high-fat foods (cream, butter, cheese) you eat fewer calories.
 Carbohydrates such as bread, potatoes, rice, chocolate, chips, cereals and sugar are severely restricted.

-Our opinion on the Atkins Diet — marked out of 10 (10 stars being the highest)
+Our opinion on the Atkins Diet — marked out of 10.

 Overall verdict on the Atkins Diet